martinkearn/Content/Blogs/Integration testing with Pester and PowerShell.md

 }
 ```

-If you re-run the script now, you should get 7 passing tests, whihc should look like this in your console.
+If you re-run the script now, you should get 7 passing tests, which should look like this in your console.

 ![Pester result with severn passing tests](https://github.com/martinkearn/Content/raw/master/Blogs/Images/pester-severntests.jpg)